U.S. keeping music licensing decrees that help Spotify, others

-WASHINGTON (Reuters) - The U.S. Justice Department’s top antitrust official said on Friday the administration won’t scrap decades-old agreements with music licensing groups ASCAP and BMI that hold down costs for Spotify and others.
+WASHINGTON (Reuters) - The U.S. Justice Department’s top antitrust official said on Friday the administration will not scrap decades-old agreements with music licensing groups ASCAP and BMI that hold down costs for Spotify and others.

 The department’s review of the matter had been closely watched since scrapping the 1941 consent agreements could upend the business of licensing music to online companies like Spotify and Pandora as well as movie companies, commercials, bars and restaurants.